Tips to finding a financial advisor

 - Get a referral.
 There are thousands of advisors in your area.
 Picking an advisor from the yellow pages is like finding a needle in a haystack.
 In most cases, it’s hit and miss strategy.
 The better way to find an advisor is through word of mouth.
 If you want a great advisor, ask your friends and family if they are dealing with a great advisor.
 If you manage to get a good referral, be sure to ask why they think their advisor is great.
 This question may be more important than the first because it will provide some details and insights as to what makes the advisor special and different.

-- Recognize that there are generalists and specialist.
+- Recognize that there are generalists and specialists.
 The term financial advisor is too generic these days.
 Many financial advisors will tell you that can sell you anything from life insurance to mutual funds.
 Their services extend from basic financial planning to investment management to retirement planning or estate planning.
-One stop shopping with a generalist has some advantages but recognize there are times when you should be dealing with experts.
-If you are looking to invest in some mutual funds, wouldn't it make sense to talk to a financial advisor that really understands investing as opposed to someone who specializes in insurance and estate planning?
-Don't be afraid to ask financial advisor what they are good at.
+One-stop shopping with a generalist has some advantages but recognizes there are times when you should be dealing with experts.
+If you are looking to invest in some mutual funds, wouldn’t it make sense to talk to a financial advisor that really understands investing as opposed to someone who specializes in insurance and estate planning?
+Don’t be afraid to ask a financial advisor what they are good at.
 In fact, you should ask if they have a specialization.

 - Focus on the person and not the company.
 Far too often, I hear people deal with a company like a bank as opposed to an advisor.
 Every company has good advisors and bad advisors.
 That’s just the law of averages.
 Most advisors will change companies from time to time.
 Staying loyal to a company may mean changing relationships from time to time because your advisor changes.
 Sometimes you may luck out and get one of the good reps.
 Other times, you may not be so lucky.
 It is more important to find someone you can develop a long term relationship with regardless of what company they work for.
 It’s better to have a relationship with a person than a company.